 Watch the video interview below in which my colleague Clinton Power interviews me on how to develop a personalised, comprehensive & flexible self care programme.

-I feel passionate about the necessity of applying an all-embracing approach to self-care for counsellors, psychotherapists, supervisors, coaches, and all professionals.
+I feel passionate about the necessity of applying an all-embracing approach to self-care.
+I often address this in my clinical supervision with counsellors, psychotherapists, supervisors, coaches, and all professionals.
 The comprehensive approach to self-care that I take can also be used by individuals dealing with stress of any kind.
 This view of self-care acknowledges that fatigue is a multi-faceted concern, necessitating an equally comprehensive approach to prevention.

 Standard recommendations for self-care for those in the helping professions are supervision and engaging in our own therapy, yet the literature on thriving therapists shows these are necessary but not sufficient means to ensure buoyancy in our line of work.
 Factors such as being pro-active in self-care, balance, diversity, having robust personalities, empathy to self and focusing on the transcendent nature of therapy and work prove to be far more essential components in maintaining well-being.
 Ken Wilber’s comprehensive model informs my approach to promoting thriving and well-being in counsellors, therapists, supervisors, coaches and professionals.

 Please click here for my article “Self Care for Therapists”